TrafficGuard/typedai/docs/docs/software-engineer.md

 - Selects the relevant files to edit and other supporting files.
 - Creates an implementation plan from the input requirements and analysing the current code.
 - Run a edit/compile/lint/test cycle
-    - Calls Aider with the implementation plan and file list.
+    - Calls the Search/Replace coder with the implementation plan and file list.
     - Runs compile, format, lint, test targets auto-detected from project configuration.
     - On compile/lint/test errors the agent may:
         - Perform online research to assist with fixing errors (Requires Perplexity configured).